ibm-cloud-docs/cis/cis-cli-plugin.md

 :The rule action to perform.
 Valid values are `block`, `challenge`, `js_challenge`, `managed_challenge`, `log`, and `skip`.
 For 'block' and 'skip' actions, use JSON file or JSON string instead.

 `--enabled`
-:  Indicates if the rule is active.
+:  Indicates whether the rule is active or not.
 The default value is `false`.

 `--description`
 :  A brief description of the rule.

 `--json`
-:  The JSON file or JSON string used to describe a custom rule.
+:  The JSON file or JSON string that is used to describe a custom rule.

    - The required fields in JSON data are `expression` and `action`.